We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • vision care and eyeglasses

 One of the key benefits of Medicare Advantage plans is their costs.
-Premiums are generally lower, starting from $0, and the plans put a yearly cap on out-of-pocket costs.
+Premiums are generally lower, starting from $0.
+However, the average premium across all plans is around $14 in 2024.
+Also, these plans put a yearly cap on out-of-pocket costs.
 As a result, after a person’s medical expenses have exceeded the cap, they do not have to pay anything further for covered services.

 However, it is worth considering that Medicare Advantage offers less flexibility in the choice of healthcare providers, so a person must usually choose from within their plan’s network.
 Visiting healthcare providers outside of the network could result in higher costs.

-Having Medicare parts A and B is a requirement for enrolling in a Medigap plan.
+Medicare Parts A and B are required to enroll in a Medigap plan.
 The best time to buy a Medigap plan is during the 6-month open enrollment period (OEP).
 This window automatically begins the month a person reaches the age of 65 years.

 Once the OEP ends, the company offering the Medigap plan may decline coverage if a person has specific medical conditions.